200 to 400 Level

 Introduction to the international relations of post-colonial Africa.
 Core themes include the politics of post-independence international alignments, the external causes and effects of authoritarian rule, and Africa’s role in the global political economy.

-CAS IR 352 (PO 378) International Human Rights: Applying Human Rights in Africa
+CAS IR 352 (PO 378) Intl Human Rights: Applying Human Rights in Africa

 Studies the growing international influence on politics of human rights principles, documents, and organizations, drawing especially on African cases such as Congo, Zimbabwe, and Sudan.
 Topics include universality vs. cultural relativism, individual vs. group rights, and issues in human rights enforcement.